wellbyt3/bugalytics-leaderboard/README.md

 This implementation takes the following stance: If you claim to be one of the best, you should prove it a couple times a year in the contest scene.
 Blockchain security is unique in that it provides this opportunity to literally everyone.
 If you don’t, contest results (or the lack of them) speak louder than your sales and marketing ever could.

-### Additional Modifications
-There are a number of nuances.....

-#### Participation Effort
+### Effort
-Sometimes a strong security researcher may spend very little time and do poorly on a contest.
-That has nothing to do with skill and everything to do with just not investing the time to do well.
-We don't want these contests impacting the skill rating of some of the best performers.
-To handle this, the script calculate the total number of contests a security researcher has participated in, then based on this number determines a certain percentage of contest that do not impact their TrueSkill score.

-Here's the buckets of contests and the percent removed:
-- <= 5: include all
-- 6 to 10: exclude 10%
-- 10 to 20: exclude 15%
-- 20 to 40: exclude 20%
-- 40 to 60: exclude 25% // 45
-- 60 to 80: exclude 30% // 56
-- 80 to 100: exclude 35%
-- 100 to 120: exclude 50%
-- Greater than 120, exclude 60%

-## The bugalytics.xyz Leaderboard

-The V1 implementation of TrueSkill is live on bugalytics(dot)xyz as a public leaderboard.
+One significant difference between a security contest and a game like Call of Duty is participant effort.
+In gaming, player effort remains relatively consistent, while in security contests it varies widely.
+Even elite researchers can perform poorly simply due to low effort.

+To account for this, the algorithm excludes each researcher's worst contest performances when calculating TrueSkill scores.
+The more contests a researcher participates in, the higher the exclusion percentage.
+(See contest-exclusion-percentage.csv for exact details.)

+### Solo Leaderboards
+Occasionally, a researcher might be the only participant listed on a contest leaderboard.
+In these cases, the algorithm generates simulated participants whose skills match average researcher levels from similar prize pools.
+This ensures the solo researcher still receives an appropriate TrueSkill adjustment for their performance.

+### Total Earnings

+Currently, the leaderboard at [bugalytics.xyz](bugalytics.xyz/leaderboard) combines TrueSkill scores (weighted 75%) with total contest earnings (weighted 25%).
+Incorporating earnings smooths out minor discrepancies that arise from directly adapting TrueSkill, originally designed for gaming, to security contests.

+## Feedback and Contributions

-I chose to publish it as a leaderboard for a simple reason: it’s the easiest format for the security researcher community to view, interpret, and give feedback on.
+I chose to publish this as a leaderboard because it's an easy format to view, interpret, and give feedback on.

-So go check it out — and DM me on Twitter or message me on Telegram with your thoughts.
+So go check it out — and DM me on Twitter or message me on Telegram (@wellbyt3) with your thoughts.

 I’m especially looking for examples where you think the rankings could be improved.
 If you believe a certain researcher is ranked too high or too low, tell me why — what signals or context might TrueSkill be missing?

-While I think this leaderboard is already a better signal of real skill than any contest platform-specific ranking, the leaderboard itself isn’t the point.

-The real value comes only if the security researcher community agrees that this is the most credible, directionally accurate representation of skill we have.

-If we reach that shared belief, then the underlying scores can be used to analyze contest dynamics, measure platform quality, understand what drives researcher participation and performance — and ultimately, figure out how to deliver the highest level of security to the protocols that rely on us.

-I can’t produce meaningful answers unless the community believes in the data.
-So please: **review the leaderboard, challenge it, help improve it — and let’s make something we all trust.**

-## Contributions
 If you're interested in helping me refine this system, contributions are welcome and appreciated.

 Here's how to get started: